 We may take notes, photos, or other evidence to support our assessment.

-For a full list of the areas we will check, and other documents you will need to provide, see the home-based EC3 assessment tool.
-If you don't have this, ask your local Ministry office for a copy.
+For a full list of the areas we will check, and other documents you will need to provide, see the home-based EC3 assessment tool on our website.

 How long does it take?